kvarak/dnd/docs/_Rules/skills.md

     Enables you to recognize and identify beasts — creatures that have unnatural animal forms that are often magical in nature.
 This identification includes the name of the beast, the threats it imposes and its general behavior and motives.
     <details>
       <summary>Beast Forms</summary>
       Provides full knowledge of the moral and symbolic qualities that beasts possess, including stories of their origins, their place and reason for being, the manner in which they fit into the religious milieu and construction of the universe and ultimately how they "think".
-This skill provides Expertise on all checks to recall lore on Beasts.
+This skill provides <b>Expertise</b> on all checks to recall lore on Beasts.
     </details>
     <details>
       <summary>Confound Beasts</summary>
       You know how to mislead or confuse Beasts, so as to "disappear" from their attention.
-Gain Expertise on such checks, even allowing you to sometimes avoid a check completely.
+Gain <b>Expertise</b> on such checks, even allowing you to sometimes avoid a check completely.
     </details>
     <details>
-      <summary>Fight Beasts (trait)</summary>
+      <summary>Fight Beasts (<b>trait</b>)</summary>
       You recognize the attack patterns of many Beasts.
 Knowing how they attack and recognizing their intentions provides +2 AC against Beasts.
     </details>
   </details>